privatebydefault/DefaultPrivacy.com/src/content/pages/privacy-policy.md

 **15. Contact Information**

-If you have any questions or concerns about this policy, please [contact us](/contact/).
+If you have any questions or concerns about this policy, please contact us at https://defaultprivacy.com/contact.html.
 We are committed to transparency and user control, and we want to hear from you.

 **Glossary**